Gornstats/HTMX-Django-Experiments/README.md

 # HTMX-Django-Experiments
- Playing with HTMX on a Django web app
+ Playing with HTMX features on a basic Django web app

+ Will use Alpine.js (or try out hyperscript) where it is helpful, and Tailwind for styling

+ May incorporate the django-htmx package at some point

+ DEMOS TODO:
+ - ?